Medicare Supplement Health Plan Summary

 - Employee Assistance Program providing mental health information, resources, and referrals

 - Health Advocate to help you navigate the healthcare and insurance systems

 You can read detailed information about each supplement plan here:

 - Medicare Supplement Fact Sheet - Retirement Dates BEFORE July 1, 2013

 - Medicare Supplement Fact Sheet - Retirement Dates AFTER July 1, 2013

 Are you under age 65?

-Retirees under age 65 who qualify under The Medical Trust's eligibility rules* can continue their healthcare coverage at their own expense until they turn age 65 and are eligible for Medicare.
+Retirees under age 65 who qualify under the Medical Trust's eligibility rules* can continue their active healthcare coverage at their own expense until they turn age 65 and are eligible for Medicare.